centria/cs-exercises-20/README.md

 Notice that the weight for books is not printed.

-* CrEate a class called **Box**.
+* Create a class called **Box**.
 Items implementing the **IPackable** interface can be packed into a box.
 The Box constructor takes the maximum capacity of the box in kilograms as a parameter.
 The combined weight of all items in a box cannot be more than the maximum capacity of the box. **Box should also implement IPackable**, so you could have boxes inside boxes!

 Below is an example of using a box: